Site Intelligence & Spatial Characterization

 - Cable routing strategy

-- Installation planning
+- Installation feasibility and planning

 This transforms raw geospatial data into engineering decision inputs.